Chicken Korma vs. Tikka Masala: What Makes Them Different?

-Chicken Korma and Tikka Masala are two popular Indian dishes made with two different Masalas or spice blends, i.e., Korma (original Quorma).
-Knowing the difference between the two is essential to understand Indian cuisine.
+Chicken korma and chicken tikka masala are two popular Indian dishes made with two different “masalas” or spice blends, i.e., korma (originally “Qormā“), but the difference is more complex.

-What is a Masala?
+Knowing First, What is Masala?

 a varying blend of spices used in Indian cooking.